 Soils extracted during the sampling had the distinctive odor noted during the earlier removal activities at the site and the compound was found to be tetrahydrothiophene and associated breakdown products.
 Air monitoring conducted during the sampling did not detect harmful levels of hydrogen sulfide or organic vapors in the breathing zone.

 Based on the sampling results from the multiple rounds of groundwater sampling conducted at the site throughout the project, EPA has determined that neither the intermediate or deep aquifers, which are the only viable potential sources of drinking water in the area, were impacted by the activities at the site.
 Sampling of the perched zone in 1999 indicated that minor water quality impacts from the site were still present.
 However, EPA did not propose any further action because (1) this perched zone is not a viable potential source of drinking water, hence human exposure to the residual contamination is unlikely, and (2) the residual contamination therein is not considered to pose a significant health risk even in the unlikely event of human consumption.

-EPA believes that it has found and removed all significant sources of hazardous waste from the site.
-However, deeper soils excavation (e.g. swimming pool construction) may occasionally unearth isolated nodules of waste material.
-EPA does not believe that any transient contact with remaining waste nodules will produce any health effects other than the potential for irritation from direct contact.
+EPA removed all known significant sources of hazardous waste from the site.
+Deeper soils excavation (e.g. swimming pool construction) may occasionally unearth isolated nodules of waste material; however EPA has determined that any transient contact with remaining waste nodules will not produce any health effects other than the potential for irritation from direct contact.